rocha-n/BDA-FinalProject/README.md

 After that, we will have to match each record of the database with climate records, in order to associate with each wine a medium solar irradiation value.
 Obviously, we will have to match the region_1 and region_2 fields from the Kaggle database with the Region field of the OpenSolar one.

-//TODO : If we don't find a match, medium value or closest point?

 ### Dataset cleaning and data quality observations

 <!--